Best Places to Visit in Gangotri

 • Views of Nanda Devi, Dronagiri, and Chaukhamba.

-• Best from 6 AM to 8 PM.
+• Best to be visited between 6 AM and 8 PM.

 Tapovan